Henri de Schomberg: Biography

-Schomberg was born at Paris.
-Superintendent of Finances from 1619 to 1623.
-He became Marshal of France in 1625.
+Schomberg was born in Paris.
+He served as the Superintendent of Finances from 1619 to 1623.
+He became a Marshal of France in 1625.

 In 1628, Schomberg rescued Toiras in the Siege of Saint-Martin-de-Ré with an army of 6,000 men and some cavalry.
-Together with Toiras he pursued the retreated English army of the Duke of Buckingham, with great loss being sustained by the latter.
+Together with Toiras, he pursued the retreating English army of the Duke of Buckingham, with great losses being sustained by the latter.

 Henri de Schomberg commanded Royal troops against the Huguenot rebellions, at the Siege of Privas.

 In 1632 he defeated Henri II de Montmorency at the battle of Castelnaudary (1 September 1632).
 He died soon after, of apoplexy, on 17 November of that year in Bordeaux.